How To Prep for Anal Sex: A Step-by-Step Guide

 Let Anal Fissures Heal

-If you have anal fissures, hemorrhoids, or other anal issues that can cause rectal bleeding and pain, it’s best to hold off on any butt play until you fully heal.
+If you have anal fissures, hemorrhoids, or other anal issues that can cause rectal bleeding and pain, it’s best to hold off on any anal play until you fully heal.
 In the meantime, you may consider using stool softeners and taking regular sitz baths.
 If any issue persists, seek the care of a healthcare provider.

 Clean Up